FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Deepwoken-inspired RP-Combat Concept.md

 **Thirst** - All players/living creatures start with 100 Max Thirst.
 Hydration is important while out in the wild, especially when crossing the seas where clean water is very difficult to come across.
 Hunger is reduced by 40 points every hour and 25 minutes.

 **Tempo** - All players/humanoid creatures start with 100 Max Tempo.
 Outside of combat and before combat starts, Tempo always remains at 0.
 When a humanoid creature is hit for the first time in Combat their Tempo rises up to 45 instantly with successive hits after only giving 5 Tempo per-hi taken, and for every 25 points of Tempo gained, increase the creature's Ether generation per-Round by +1.
-At 45 Tempo, a creature can use their Vent to unleash and pushes all creatures back by 40ft, unless the ability is blocked.
+At 40 Tempo, a humanoid can use their Vent to unleash and pushes all creatures back by 40ft, unless the ability is blocked.

 **Ether** - All players start with 100 Max Ether.
 Players naturally regen 10 point of Ether per 4 seconds outside of combat.
 During Combat each Round, all Players Regen 1 point of Ether per-second,  and only at the start of each Round.
 The amount of Ether Regen'd is influenced by the player's Tempo.
 Other humanoid creatures unlike Players do not have Ether requirements, but instead have predictable attack sequences.